A mathematical theory of topological invariants of quantum lattice systems: Quantum lattice systems

 which implies (\ref{eqn:voronoi-stable}).
 Suppose instead that $d(x,U) > 2d(x,V)$, and let $y\in U'$ satisfy $d(x,y) = d(x,U')$.
 Notice $x\notin U'$ and so $y$ lies in the boundary of $U'$, which implies $d(y,U)=d(y,V)$.
 Thus we have

 where in the first and third lines we used the triangle inequality.
 Using $d(x,y)=d(x,U')$ and $d(x,V)< d(x,U)/2$, this gives $d(x,U)< 4d(x,U')$, which implies (\ref{eqn:voronoi-stable}). \end{proof}

-\begin{proof}[Proof of Proposition \ref{prop:SES-psi}] The proof of Proposition \ref{prop:SES} goes through unmodified except for the definition of $\gamma$, which needs to be changed to ensure that the image of $\gamma$ consists of operators that preserve $\psi$.
+\begin{proof}[Proof of Proposition \ref{prop:SES-psi}] The proof of Proposition \ref{prop:SES} goes through unmodified except for the definition of $\gamma$, which needs to be changed to ensure that the image of $\gamma$ consists of derivations that preserve $\psi$.
 Suppose $U,V\subseteq\RR^n$ and $\derF \in \mfkDpal(U\cup V)$.
+Without loss of generality we may assume that $U$ and $V$ are closed.
 Define

 Let $\gamma^{U,V}$ (resp. $\gamma^{U',V'}$) be the splitting from Proposition \ref{prop:SES} with the sets $U$ and $V$ (resp. $U'$ and $V'$).
 Define $\tilde{\gamma} = (\tilde{\gamma}_1, \tilde{\gamma}_2)$ as